cheomanigua/godotdoc/content/docs/data_structures/bit_flags.md

 			print("Fire, Water and Earth")
 ```

-### Bitwise operations
+# Bitwise operations

+There are two types of bitwise operations: Left Shift/Right Shift operators and direct operators.
+Both accomplish the same goal, but use slightly different approach.

+## Direct bitwise operations

-In the following operations, `bit_index` is a made up placeholder.
-It has to be replaced by an actual value between 0 and 2, and represents the bit position.
-This bit is the only one affected by the bitwise operations.
-Note that if `elements` had 10 elements instead of 3, `bit_index` could be a value between 0 and 9.
-The maximum bits a integer can have is 64, so `elements` could potentially have a range of 0 to 63 elements, A LOT!!!
+In the following examples, we are only working with 3 bits, although you could use up to 64 bits. `bit_index` is a made up index.
+It has to be replaced by an actual value: 1, 2 or 4 and represents the bit position.
+In this particular example, only one bit is affected by the bitwise operations.

 ```
 __4___2___1__		__4___2___1__		__4___2___1__
 | 0 | 0 | 1 |		| 0 | 1 | 0 |		| 1 | 0 | 0 |
 ¯¯¯¯¯¯¯¯¯¯¯¯¯		¯¯¯¯¯¯¯¯¯¯¯¯¯		¯¯¯¯¯¯¯¯¯¯¯¯¯
-bit_index = 0		bit_index = 1		bit_index = 2
+bit_index = 1		bit_index = 2		bit_index = 4
 ```

 Check if all of the bits are set: